curl/curl/README.md

 ## Git

-To download the very latest source from the Git server do this:
+To download the latest source from the Git server do this:

     git clone https://github.com/curl/curl.git